monek-ltd/Monek.Checkout.SDK/README.md

 #### Completion hooks

-onSuccess(context, helpers) ñ typically call helpers.redirect('/success')
+onSuccess(context, helpers) ‚Äì typically call helpers.redirect('/success')

-onError(context, helpers) ñ show an error and helpers.reenable() the form
+onError(context, helpers) ‚Äì show an error and helpers.reenable() the form

-onCancel(context, helpers) ñ called when a 3DS challenge or Apple Pay sheet is cancelled
+onCancel(context, helpers) ‚Äì called when a 3DS challenge or Apple Pay sheet is cancelled

-completion.mode:

-client ñ SDK performs payment, then calls your hook

-(Reserved) server ñ attach results to form and submit to your server

 ---